Skip to content

 Raw Milk Sales in Alaska

 The Alaska Department of Environmental Conservation (DEC) has revised the Milk and Milk Products regulations (18 AAC 32) by adding new language under 18 AAC 32.060(3) that allows for the sale of raw milk and raw milk products and by adding a new section, Raw Milk and Raw Milk Products Production and Sales (18 AAC 32.070).
-18 AAC 32.070 takes effect on March 26, 2023.
-Sales of raw milk and raw milk products cannot begin before March 26, 2023.
+18 AAC 32.070 took effect on March 26, 2023.
+Sales of raw milk and raw milk products were not allowed prior to March 26, 2023.

-With the revision to the Milk and Milk Products regulations, there will now be 3 different categories of milk production in Alaska.
+With the revision to the Milk and Milk Products regulations, there are now 3 different categories of milk production in Alaska.

 If you have questions about raw milk sales, please email akdairy@alaska.gov.